Lookuz/CS4243-Finding-Waldo/README.md

-# CS4243 Project: Find The Waldo
+# CS4243 Project: Finding Waldo

 #### Prerequisites:
 - Check the `requirements.txt` for the environment required.
 Python 3.7.3 is used.